overload-labs/sol/README.md

 </p>
 <br />

 This repository contains the core contract, `Overload.sol`, for Overload.
-The AVSs that build on top of `Overload.sol` is expected to implement the `IHOverload.sol` hook interace.
+The AVSs that build on top of `Overload.sol` is expected to implement the `HOverload.sol` hook interace.

 ## Usage